 AJ101.3 Multiple categories of work.

-Work of more than one category may be part of a single work project.
-All related work permitted within a 12-month period shall be considered a single work project.
+Work of more than one category shall be part of a single work project.
+Related work permitted within a 12-month period shall be considered to be a single work project.
 Where a project includes one category of work in one building area and another category of work in a separate and unrelated area of the building, each project area shall comply with the requirements of the respective category of work.
 Where a project with more than one category of work is performed in the same area or in related areas of the building, the project shall comply with the requirements of the more stringent category of work.